NSAPH-Data-Platform/dorieh/docs/_sources/census_start_guide.rst.txt

 This will interpolate missing data using a weighted moving average model missing data for each variable, for each geographic unit, for each year in the dataset.
 Since ACS data/Decennial data is available for counties in 2000, and in 2009 onward, this will create data for 1999, and 2001-2008.
-More information on the interpolation methods can be seen in the ``nsaph_utils`` package documentation.
+More information on the interpolation methods can be seen in the ``dorieh.utils`` package documentation.

 - Calculate Densities: ::